alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 I'm a big fan of automated tools for archiving the web, and I've used them a lot over the years.

-Tools like [ArchiveBox], [Webrecorder], and the [Wayback Machine] have preserved enormous chunks of the web, pages that would otherwise be lost.
+Tools like [ArchiveBox], [Webrecorder], and the [Wayback Machine] have preserved enormous chunks of the web -- pages that would otherwise be lost.
-I paid for a Pinboard [archiving account] for a decade, and I look for a page in the Internet Archive at least once a week.
+I paid for a Pinboard [archiving account] for a decade, and I search the Internet Archive at least once a week.
-I've used tools like [wget], and last year I wrote a command-line tool to [create Safari webarchives][safari_webarchives].
+I've used tools like [wget], and last year I even wrote a command-line tool to [create Safari webarchives][safari_webarchives].
-The size and scale of our existing web archives is entirely due to automation.
+The size and scale of today's web archives are only possible because of automation.

-But automation isn't a panacea, it's a trade-off.
+But automation isn't a panacea -- it's a trade-off.
-You trade speed for accuracy -- nobody is reviewing pages when they're archived, so they may have mistakes or missing files.
+You trade speed for accuracy.
+Nobody is reviewing pages as they're archived, so they can contains mistakes or be missing essential files.

-When I reviewed my Pinboard archive, I found a lot of gaps and broken pages.
+When I reviewed my old Pinboard archive, I found a lot of broken pages and missing content.
-These were web pages I really care about, and I thought I had a backup, but it was false sense of security.
+These were web I really care about, and I thought I had them backed up, but that turned out to be a false sense of security.

 People often say "a backup isn't a backup unless you test it".
-What would it mean to test a backup of over two thousand web pages--reviewing every page by hand?
+What would it mean to test a backup of over two thousand web pages?
+Reviewing every page by hand?
 Opening each one in a web browser?
-Checking for the text and images I actually care about?
+Checking they include the text and images I actually care about?

 That would be ridiculous, right?

 Right?

-I don't need a general purpose web archiving tool; I only care about creating an archive of a particular set of pages.
+I don't need a general purpose web archiving tool -- I just need an archive of a particular set of pages.
-Once I know I have a good snapshot on a pages, I don't need to save it again -- I just need to keep that copy safe.
+Once I know I have a good snapshot on a pages, I don't need to save it again; I just need to keep that copy safe.
-It would take a long time to create and review an archive by hand, but once it's done, it won't need much maintenance.
+Create and checking an archive by hand takes time, but once it's done, it's low maintenance.

 So I decided to create my archive manually.

+### A static folder for every page

-I saved a static copy of every bookmark -- a folder with the HTML, stylesheets, images, and other linked resources.
+For every bookmark, I saved a static copy: a folder containing the HTML, stylesheets, images, and other linked files.
 Each one is a self-contained "mini-website" that I can open in a browser, even if the original page disappears.

 <figure style="width: 550px;">